ammar31300/A-Parallel-Quantum-Classical-Hybrid-Architecture-for-Image-Classification/README.md

 Man
 ```

-The dataset is organized into training and testing directories:
+The dataset follows a structure similar to:

 ```text
 SeekThermal/